RU-Airborne/QuickFoil-Project-Mithun-2023/README.md

  Current Known Issues:
- 1) In the sequence of inputting the airfoils, typing an invalid airfoil and continuing the program will raise an error.
- 2) The logic for the inputs that construct the alpha range (First Alpha, Last Alpha, Alpha Increment) is weird.
-Might yell at you even if you follow the rules
- 3) Currently, the max iterations are set to 1000; this should be plenty but high angles of attack might raise an Index error if some solutions are unconverted.
-The option to change max iterations will be added in the next version.
- 4) Currently, if an Excel file already exists with the requested FileName, data will not be written on that Excel file.
-So the user must not have the Excel file created before running the program.
-This will be changed in the next version.
- 5) The program runs really well for naca 4 digits, but some airfoils in the UIUC website can be problematic.
+ 1) The program runs really well for naca 4 digits, but some airfoils in the UIUC website can be problematic.
 Check the geometry of airfoils from UIUC database to ensure a smooth XFoil run.

  Future Improvements:
  1) Toggle viscous/inviscid